vikingdata/articles/databases/mysql/MySQL_Clusterset_on_one_server.md

   # Create a script to make local and remote account with admin privs.

 mkdir -p /data/mysql_init/

+   # create user account with most priviledges with no password, localhost.
 export root_file=/data/mysql_init/root_account.sql
 echo "CREATE USER '$SUDO_USER'@'localhost' IDENTIFIED WITH auth_socket;" > $root_file
 echo "grant all privileges on *.* to '$SUDO_USER'@'localhost';"          >>  $root_file

+   # create root @ % with all privs.
 echo "CREATE USER 'root'@'%' IDENTIFIED by 'root';" > $root_file echo "grant all privileges on *.* to 'root'@'%';"          >>  $root_file